Recommended Global Microbiology Conferences

 With the rural sanitation and water sector in India poised for change and with the new vision for the sector in the 12th Plan, the sector demands newer capacities, skills and orientation of those working in it

-India faces a shortage of skilled workers, and the government is committed to create skilled workforce of 500 million by 2022
+India faces a shortage of skilled workers, and the government is committed to creating a skilled workforce of 500 million by 2022

 The Ministry of Drinking Water and Sanitation has listed around 20 of the country’s most reputed educational and research institutes/universities as Key Resource Centre (KRCs), and around 20 NGOs, who are working towards water and sanitation sector in rural areas successfully